courseworks/AP1400-2-HW2/README.md

 This member variable will map each client to its wallet.
 The wallet is the amount of money the client has.

  - **add_client**
 This function will create a new *Client* with the specified `id`.
-If this `id` already exists, the server should add a random 4 digit number at the end of it automatically.
+If this `id` already exists, the server should add a random 4 digit number at the end of it automatically.<br />
+**::UPDATE::** each client should be assigned with 5 coins at the begining.<br />
 **note.** do not use *srand* for your random numbers.